NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 **How do I claim ownership for packages ?**

-Check out the blog post [Managing Package Owners on nuget.org](http://blog.nuget.org/20130205/managing-package-owners.html) for details.
+Check out Managing Package Owners on nuget.org](/Create/Managing-Package-Owners) for details.

 **Is it recommended to upload my test packages to NuGet.org ?**